sonic-net/SONiC/doc/mgmt/Management Framework.md

 1. CLI command input from user
 2. Klish invokes the actioner script
-3. Actioner script invokes the Swagger Client SDK API to make a REST API call.
+3. Actioner script invokes the OpenAPI Client SDK API to make a REST API call.
-4. Receive response fromSswagger client API and pass it to renderer scripts.
+4. Receive response fromSOpenAPI client API and pass it to renderer scripts.
 5. Renderer scripts processes the JSON response from REST Client and optionally formats the output using a Jinja template
 6. CLI output is rendered to the console.